conda-forge/r-smotefamily-feedstock/README.md

 Home: https://CRAN.R-project.org/package=smotefamily

-Package license: GPL-2
+Package license: GPL (>= 3)

 Feedstock license: BSD 3-Clause

 Summary: A collection of various oversampling techniques developed from SMOTE is provided.
-SMOTE is a oversampling technique which synthesizes a new minority instance between a pair of one minority instance and one of its K nearest neighbor.
-Other techniques adopt this concept with other criteria in order to generate balanced dataset for class imbalance problem.
+SMOTE is a oversampling technique which synthesizes a new minority instance between a pair of one minority instance and one of its K nearest neighbor. (see <https://www.jair.org/media/953/live-953-2037-jair.pdf> for more information) Other techniques adopt this concept with other criteria in order to generate balanced dataset for class imbalance problem.